shurmajee/AWS-Certification-SAA-C02/README.md

 # AWS-Certification-SAA-C02
-My notes for the newer version of the AWS Solution Architect Associate
+My notes for the newer version of the AWS Solution Architect Associate.
+Basic topics like what is cloud computing? what is AWS? and basic terminologies like regions and AZ are not covered.
+However if you have already made progress with your studies, I hope these notes would help you as they cover all the topics in scope for the exam.

 This is a compilation of information from various sources that I used to study for the AWS Solutions Architect - Assocciate certification.
 Do note that AWS introduces changes quite frequently and hence the best place for clearing your doubts any topic is the AWS documentation.